Chapter 3 Working with data structures

 In our second lesson, we start to look at two data structures, vectors and dataframes, that can handle a large amount of data.

 In the first exercise, you started to explore data structures, which store information about data types.
 You played around with vectors, which is a ordered collection of a data type.
-Each element of a vector contains a data type, and there is no limit on how big a vector can be, as long the memory use of it is within the computer’s memory (RAM).
+Each element of a vector contains a data type, and all elements of a vector must be the same type, such as numeric, character, or logical.

 If we try to create a vector with mixed data types, R will try to make them be the same data type, or give an error: